Johnzhong1468/toolkits/angularflask/README.md

-## Sinple app with Flak server and angular front end, no port listening
+## Simple app with Flak server and angular front end, no port listening